noahehall/theBookOfNoah/linux/docker/docker.md

       - entrypoint is set in exec form
         - the default cmd and its arguments will be passed to the entrypoint as parameters
         - more flexible

   - dockerfiles
     - delay any RUN instructions that change file ownership until after all COPY/ADD cmds have been completed
+    - use COPY over ADD
+    - create the user and group as soon as possible
+    - set the default user and group as late as possible

   - use base images to create common layers
     - do not set the default user int he base otherwise all implementations will not be able to update the image